-If you publish comments or content on our Service, any data that can identify you, may be read, collected or used by others users of our Service, as well as other parties.
-Footsteps is not liable for the information you choose to display on such platforms, and we cannot guarantee that other users will not copy and/or use your information outside the Service.
+If you publish comments or content on our Service, any data that can identify you may be read, collected or used by other users of our Service, as well as other parties.
+Footsteps are not liable for the information you choose to display on such platforms, and we cannot guarantee that other users will not copy and/or use your information outside the Service.

 What rights do you have in personal data matters?

 - The Right of Access

 - The Right to Erasure

 - The Right to Data Portability